loopsocial/firework_sdk_official/README.md

 	   			>
 			</fragment>

-1. appid: This refers to app_id you received at the time of registering your application with Firework platform. fireworkSDK will throw exception in the absense of appid.
+1. appid: This refers to app_id you received at the time of registering your application with Firework platform.
+FireworkSDK will throw exception in the absense of appid.
 It is a compulsory attribute.

 2. feedLayout: This is an optional attribute and specifies the layout for the video feed. feedLayout can take any one of the three availavble layouts.